melbournebioinformatics/MelBioInf_docs/docs/tutorials/var_detect_advanced/var_detect_advanced.md

     * Select the correct reference genome.
     * Under *Restrict realignment to provided intervals*, select the intervals file generated in the previous step.
     * *Execute*.
-    * Rename the file to something easier to recognise, e.g. **NA12878.chr20_2mb.30xPE.bam.realigned**
+    * Rename the file to something easier to recognise, e.g. **NA12878.chr20_2mb.30xPE.realigned.bam**
     * To keep your history clean, you may want to delete the log files generated by GATK in the last two steps.

 3. **Compare the realigned BAM file to original BAM around an indel.**
     * Open the realigned BAM file in IGV.
-You can use the *local* link to open it in your already-opened IGV window.
+You can use the *local* link to open it in your already-running IGV session and compare it to the pre-realignment BAM file.
     * Generally, the new BAM should appear identical to the old BAM except in the realigned regions.
     * Find some regions with indels that have been realigned (use the ‘Realigner Target Creator on data...
 (GATK intervals)’ file from the first step of realignment, it has a list of the realigned regions).
-    * If you can’t find anything obvious, check region chr20:1163914-1163954 you should see that realignment has resulted in reads originally providing evidence of a ‘G/C’ variant at chr20:1163937 to be realigned with a 10bp insertion at chr20:1163835 and no evidence of the variant.
+    * If you can’t find anything obvious, check region chr20:1163914-1163954;
+    you should see that realignment has resulted in reads originally providing evidence of a ‘G/C’ variant at chr20:1163937 to be realigned with a 10bp insertion at chr20:1163835 and no evidence of the variant.